66 Cool Tool Hacks That are Super Useful for DIYers

 Save your back when raking mulch or shoveling heaps of dirt by adding another handle to your long-handle tools.
-A section of PVC pipe with a tee fitting and cap work perfectly.
-Add a screw through the tee fitting and into the handle for won’t-budge stability.
-Check out these other genius handy hints.
+A section of PVC pipe with a tee fitting and cap works perfectly.
+Add a screw through the tee fitting and into the handle so it won’t budge.
+Here are the 10 best leaf rakes.

 Drill Bit Girdle